 Nepal Visa & Getting into Nepal

 All the foreign nationals (except Indian nationals) are required to display Visa while entering Nepal.
-Nepalese Visa can be obtained either at Nepalese Embassy of respective country or can be obtained during your arrival at the International Airport in Kathmandu or from Nepal’s border entry point.
+Nepalese Visa can be obtained either at Nepalese Embassy of the respective country or can be obtained during your arrival at the International Airport in Kathmandu or from Nepal’s border entry point.
 However, certain nationals are requested to arrange Visa prior to arrival in Nepal.
-The listed countries are- Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Palestine, Zimbabwe, Nigeria, Ethiopia and Liberia cannot secure Nepalese Visa on arrival.
+The listed countries are- Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Palestine, Zimbabwe, Nigeria, Ethiopia, and Liberia cannot secure Nepalese Visa on arrival.

 Requirements: Traveler should have a valid passport for at least six months, recent digital photos (size: 1.5" x 1.5") and Visa fees (either US$ or equivalent) as mentioned below:

 Multiple entry 15 days US$ 25 or equivalent Nepalese currency

 Multiple entry 30 days US$ 40 or equivalent Nepalese currency

 Multiple entry 90 days US$ 100 or equivalent Nepalese currency

 You can also download the VISA form and fill up.
 Please go through the link as below: